BFeng14/ActFound/README.md

 ```

 ### result on paper reproduce
+We provide all test results on the file test_results_all.tar.gz, which can be used to plot all figures shown in our paper.

-if you want to reproduce the result shown in our paper, we provide all scripts we used to run the full test in "./script".
+If you want to reproduce the result shown in our paper, we provide all scripts we used to run the full test in "./script".
 You can refer to the correct running script is contained in "./script" if you find are not sure about how to run inference.
 Please feel free to contact me by email if there is any problem in the code or paper: fengbin14@pku.edu.cn.

 ## Citing
 If you use MetaLigand in your work, a citation to our paper is appreciated: